AryanKale-git/-Rainfall-Prediction-System-using-Random-Forest-Classifier/README.md

 # Rainfall Prediction Using Random Forest

 Predicting rainfall is crucial for agriculture, disaster management, and daily planning.
 This project uses a Random Forest Classifier to predict whether it will rain on a given day based on meteorological data.
+This is a basic ML model which depicts Predictive modelling as a prominent and useful skill.

 ---